franchsli/whatsapp_clone_django/README.md

 - When a user archives a contact, all group-like chats in which the contact is in will be archived as well.
 - When a user deletes a chat, the chat will be deleted from all the users in the chat
   - To fix this, you need to implement something similar to archive view logic.
+  - Or you could add a 'list' of the users that archived the chat:
+    - Evertytime a user archive the chat his user object will be added to the 'list'.
+    - To check if a user archived it his user will be searched in the 'list'.
 - Scroll to bottom func doesn't scroll to the botom anymore when the last messages are images, test why:
   - **THIS IS WHAT HAPPENS**:
     The chat gets displayed but somehow scroll_to_bottom doesn't work as expected.